a6enez3r/mkd/README.md

-    python           - create a python dev env in a docker container node             - create a node dev env in a docker container linux            - create a linux dev env in a docker container
+    python           - create a python dev env in a docker container node             - create a node dev env in a docker container linux            - create a linux dev env in a docker container java             - create a openjdk [java] dev env in a docker container

+    mongo
+    mongo-create     - create a mongodb dev db in a docker container mongo-shell      - create a mongodb dev db in a docker container mongo-uri        - get a mongodb db connection uri

+    redis
+    redis-create     - create a redis dev db in a docker container redis-shell      - create a redis dev db in a docker container redis-uri        - get a redis connection uri

     postgres
     pg-start         - start a postgres db running in a docker container